is-leeroy-jenkins/Loca/README.md

 This application is provided for personal, research, and open-source use.
 Refer to the project and model repositories for application and model-specific licensing terms.

-## 📜 License

-This application is provided for personal, research, and open-source use.
-Refer to the project and model repositories for application and model-specific licensing terms.